siccar/deploy_azure/README.md

 Once you have the ingress IP address from the AKS deployment you should add the appropriate DNS record

-Within your choosen deployment environment download this tool, we currently support Powershell environments on Windows / Mac / Linux but not currently Azure Cloud Shell.
+Within your choosen deployment environment download this tool, we currently support Powershell environments on Windows with Mac / Linux coming shortly but not currently Azure Cloud Shell until we can install DAPR tooling.

      git clone https://github.com/siccar/deploy